Laser Stretch Mark Removal

 Q. Does this stretch mark laser work on black skin?

-A. Our stretch mark laser protocols are customized for each person according to what their skin needs.
+A. Our laser protocols are customized for each person according to what their skin needs.
 Stretch marks can vary tremendously from person to person.
 Therefore, what ever kind of skin a person may have, from albino to alabaster black, a laser protocol for their specific skin can be customized to achieve the best possible results.

 For information regarding the challenges, truths and misconceptions of treating darker skin types with lasers, visit the Darker Skin FAQ page.